mo3pheus/MarsRover/README.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/mo3pheus/MarsRover/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 The MarsRover project is essentially an educational tool to help software developers try out new algorithms and technologies in a fun and safe environment.
 The project has 3 essential parts viz.
 1) The Rover, 2) Mission Control and 3) Command Center

 1) The Rover is a softbot that you launch to the Mars surface and that you hope to control.